RaphaelHebert/nsdpy/READMEfunctions.txt

 Script functions.py:
-Define some functions that are used in taxonomy.py and feature.py
+Define some functions that are used in main.py

 The intputs QUERY, OPTIONS and params correspond to tuples that contain: